michaeloryl/rollo-npm/README.md

 Tells Rollo to wait for a specified number of seconds before continuing.

+    wait 2 seconds

 Alias: *delay*

 #####WAITFORTAP
 **_waitForTap_** [**timeout**:number]

 Causes the Rollo to wait until the Sphero has been hit by something (like a hand) or runs solidly into something (like a wall).
 The optional timeout parameter tells Rollo how many seconds it should wait for a tap before it gives up and moves on to the next command.

+    waitForTap 8 seconds

 Alias: *waitForHit*